prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 description: "Exploring the Startup ecosystem and every stakeholder connected to it."
 ---

 Let's explore the startup world, and every stakeholder connected to it.

 Here startup does not only include relatively big venture funded companies but also, small and medium size businesses.

 Center of the startup ecosystem is the entrepreneur or businessmen who started or inherited the business.
-We also call them “founders”, who founded the business.
+We also call them “founders”, people who founded the business.

 Every startup serves some customers by solving their problems.
 What's a customer?
 Customer is the guy who gives money to a startup in return for their product or services.